Beef cheek is known for the perfect slow-cooking, this unique beef cut can be an unbelievably melt-in-your-mouth, rich, and tender stewed dish.

 Hatcho Miso is famous for its typical miso in the Nagoya region.

-Although you can find it easily in the Nagoya region or Amazon, Hatcho Miso is actually local miso, not widely produced throughout Japan.
+Although you can find it easily in the Nagoya region or on Amazon, Hatcho Miso is actually local miso, not widely produced throughout Japan.

 Hatcho miso is made of only fermented soybean Koji, salt, and water, on the contrary, other miso is made of rice koji, soybeans, salt, and water.